Long run and short run: Long run

-The long-run is associated with the long-run average cost (LRAC) curve in microeconomic models along which a firm would minimize its average cost (cost per unit) for each respective long-run quantity of output.
+The long run is associated with the long-run average cost (LRAC) curve in microeconomic models along which a firm would minimize its average cost (cost per unit) for each respective long-run quantity of output.
 Long-run marginal cost (LRMC) is the added cost of providing an additional unit of service or product from changing capacity level to reach the lowest cost associated with that extra output.
-LRMC equalling price is efficient as to resource allocation in the long-run.
+LRMC equalling price is efficient as to resource allocation in the long run.
 The concept of long-run cost is also used in determining whether the firm will remain in the industry or shut down production there.
-In long-run equilibrium of an industry in which perfect competition prevails, the LRMC = LRAC at the minimum LRAC and associated output.
+In a long-run equilibrium of an industry in which perfect competition prevails, the LRMC = LRAC at the minimum LRAC and associated output.
 The shape of the long-run marginal and average costs curves is influenced by the type of returns to scale.

-The long-run is a planning and implementation stage.
+The long run is a planning and implementation stage.
 Here a firm may decide that it needs to produce on a larger scale by building a new plant or adding a production line.
 The firm may decide that new technology should be incorporated into its production process.
 The firm thus considers all its long-run production options and selects the optimal combination of inputs and technology for its long-run purposes.
 The optimal combination of inputs is the least-cost combination of inputs for desired level of output when all inputs are variable.
-Once the decisions are made and implemented and production begins, the firm is operating in the short-run with fixed and variable inputs.
+Once the decisions are made and implemented and production begins, the firm is operating in the short run with fixed and variable inputs.
 Another part of the development of planning what a firm may decide if it needs to produce more on a larger scale or not is Keynes theory that the level of employment(labor), oscillates over an average or intermediate period, the equilibrium.
 This level of fixed capital is determined by the effective demand of a good.
-Changes in the economy, based on capital, variable and fixed cost can be studied by comparing the long-run equilibrium to before and after changes in the economy.
+Changes in the economy, based on capital, variable and fixed cost can be studied by comparing the long run equilibrium to before and after changes in the economy.

-In the long-run, consumers are better equipped to forecast their consumption preferences.
+In the long run, consumers are better equipped to forecast their consumption preferences.
 Daniel Kahneman claims consumers then have ample time to make thought-out, planned, and rational decisions, in what Kahneman refers to as the System 2 mode of thinking.
 When consumers act this way, their utility and satisfaction improves.